 Contact the committee chair (if listed below) or CLICK HERE to go to our online Sign-up page.
 Your name and contact info will be forwarded to the appropriate committee organizer.

 SoFun is a committee of parent volunteers at Humbercrest whose purpose is to present fun, social events and to raise funds for materials and programs that directly benefit all students.
-Thanks to the incredible support of the Humbercrest community, events including Pizza Days, the QSP Magazine Campaign, Dance-a-thon and Family Bingo Night, Movie Night and Party in the Playground helped raise money for the school and allowed our kids to have lots of fun.
+Thanks to the incredible support of the Humbercrest community, events including Pizza Days, Popcorn days, Dance-a-thon, Parent Pub night, Family Bingo Night, Movie Night and Party in the Playground helped raise money for the school and allowed our kids to have lots of fun.
 In past years, SoFun funds were used to purchase hard goods such as technology, musical instruments, gym uniforms, and classroom resources.
-But they also provide for arts and STEM presentations.
-There are several ‘fun-raising’ activities throughout the school year that allow all students to participate including Breakfast with Santa, Junior Movie Day, Carnaval and Party in the Playground.
+But they also provide for arts and STEM presentations during the school day.
+There are several ‘fun-raising’ activities throughout the school year that allow all students to participate including the Holiday Breakfast, Talent Show and Dance a Thon.
 Throughout the school year requests are made calling for volunteers to help at all of the events listed above.
 Please consider giving your time to raise some fun and some funds!
-Please contact Irene Papadimitriou or Kristen Juschkewitsch at firstname.lastname@example.org for further information.
+SIGN-UP now online, or contact Kristen Juschkewitsch at firstname.lastname@example.org for further information.
 CLICK HERE to review the list of SoFun activities this year and their scheduled dates.

 Environment & Sustainability Committee